Keeping It Clean!

 This Cotton Incorporated publication’s basic message to producers and ginners is -- any material described as permanent should not be used as a module or a bale marker.

-Round Module Handling/Wrap Removal Poster
+(NEW) Round Module Handling/Wrap Removal Poster

 This online NCC poster, and its Spanish version, describe techniques for round module handling and wrap removal – a harvest-time practice that is presenting challenges to contamination-free seed cotton and lint.
 Requests for these 24”x18” posters may be sent to firstname.lastname@example.org.
 Challenges associated with round module handling also are addressed in John Deere's round module handling and ginning preparation recommendations: 1) Cotton Module Staging and Truck Requirement, 2) Round Cotton Module Ginning Recommendations, and 3) Deere Round Seed Cotton Module Ginning Recommendations.
 Likewise, The National Cotton Ginners Association’s 17-minute Round Module Safety training video includes a strong emphasis on contamination prevention.